ml4sts/open-humanities/episodes/03-hello-open-source.md

 These are static sites because other tools, for example wordpress, also separate the content and the style, but they do so dynamically, when a visitor goes to the website, it pulls content from a database, inserts it into the html and then sends it to the visitor's browser.
 ### Why GitHub Pages is awesome!

-GitHub Pages allows you to version control your website.
-This is useful for a lot of different reasons.
-It allows you to keep a record of what changes you have made.
-It allows people to reference your website at a particular point in time and (if you make your repo open source) to see what it was like at that particular point in time.
-This is very useful for academic citations.
+GitHub Pages provides an easy way to publish your material mostly for free with easy means to modify it and format it with a nice theme of your preference.
+It also comes with all the collaboration and version control features that Git and GitHub provide us with.
+Version control features can be very useful for academic citations.
 Most people have had the experience of following up a reference to a website and either getting a 404 error or seeing something completely different.
 Although using versions on your site doesn't guarantee this won't happen, it does make it easier to manage old versions of your site.

-GitHub Pages also mean that you can collaborate on a website with a lot of people without everyone having to communicate endlessly back and forwards about what changes need to be made, or have been made already.
-You can create 'issues' (things that need discussing or fixing), list things to do in the future, and allow other people visiting your website to quickly suggest, and help implement changes through pull requests.
+More on that later.

 ### Creating a new repository